radharad/Company-Name-8.0/README.md

-# CryptoCoin
+## Company Website

-The CryptoCoin website is a modern and user-friendly platform built using React.js to cater to cryptocurrency enthusiasts and investors.
+The Company Website is a dynamic and modern online platform developed using React.js, aimed at showcasing the products, services, and brand identity of a company.
+It serves as a digital hub for customers, partners, and stakeholders to engage with the company and access valuable information.

 ## Getting Started

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/radharad/Cryptocoin-7.0.git `
+1. Clone the repository: `git clone https://github.com/radharad/Company-Name-8.0.git `
 2. Navigate to the project directory:
 3. Install dependencies:
 4. Start the development server: